 Cross Academy is an elite boarding school with two separate, isolated classes: the Day Class and the Night Class.
 On the surface, Yuuki Cross and Zero Kiryuu are prefects of the academy, and attempt to keep order between the students as classes rotate in the evenings.
-As the night class is full of utterly gorgeous elites, this can sometimes prove to be a bit difficult.
+As the Night Class is full of utterly gorgeous elites, this can sometimes prove to be a bit difficult.
 It is completely necessary, however, as those "elites" are actually vampires.
-Yuuki and Zero act as guardians, protecting the secrets of the Night Class and the safety of the ignorant day class.
+Yuuki and Zero act as guardians, protecting the secrets of the Night Class and the safety of their ignorant morning counterparts.

 Can vampires and humans co-exist, even in the strict setup of the Cross Academy?
 Only time will tell.

 Vampire Knight was released by Manga Entertainment in the UK and by Madman Entertainment in Australia.
 Vampire Knight is available for streaming on Hulu and Netflix.
 Additionally, the anime has been adapted into drama CDs, live-action musicals, dating simulators and art books.